• Entry type: Person

 In later life, Barbara married Frenchman Marcel Veldhoven.
 The pair spent twelve years together, living in Indooroopilly, before Veldhoven travelled to India to live and study Tibetan Buddhism.
 Though Barbara was raised in the Christian tradition, she broke away from the Church in her early twenties and today follows the teachings of Sufism.

-Barbara Blackman lives in Canberra.
+Barbara Blackman lived in Canberra.
 In 2004, she pledged $1 million to music in Australia: funds have since been distributed to Pro Musica, the Australian Chamber Orchestra, the Australian National University’s School of Music and the Stopera Chamber Opera Company among other groups.
-Barbara has a long-held tradition of anonymous philanthropy supplementing her more public donations.
+Barbara had a long-held tradition of anonymous philanthropy supplementing her more public donations.
 She was the winner of the Australian Contemporary Music 2006 Award for Patronage, and Lead Donor in the Australian Chamber Orchestra’s Capital Challenge.

 Barbara published an autobiographical work, Glass After Glass, in 1997.
 In 2007, the Miegunyah Press published over fifty years of letters between herself and Judith Wright in Portrait of a Friendship.